marschall/marschall.github.com/_posts/2019-12-04-tls-debugging-with-jfr.md

 title: TLS Debugging with JFR
 ---

-Sometimes when debugging SSL/TLS connection issues in Java [JSSE debug logging](https://docs.oracle.com/en/java/javase/11/security/java-secure-socket-extension-jsse-reference-guide.html#GUID-31B7E142-B874-46E9-8DD0-4E18EC0EB2CF) may not be available because it requires a JVM restart and a a change to JVM arguments.
+Sometimes when debugging SSL/TLS connection issues in Java [JSSE debug logging](https://docs.oracle.com/en/java/javase/11/security/java-secure-socket-extension-jsse-reference-guide.html#GUID-31B7E142-B874-46E9-8DD0-4E18EC0EB2CF) may not be available because it requires a JVM restart and a change to JVM arguments.
 In such cases [Java Flight Recorder (JFR) Security Events](https://bugs.openjdk.java.net/browse/JDK-8148188) may be used.
 JFR Security Events are Java available in Java 12+, 11.0.5+ and 8u231+.
 To generate JFR events you need a configuration file like this one:

 ```xml